≡ Menu

 And on that Note…

-If you do choose to purchase a Chi-Chi puppy or better yet adopt a Chi-Chi rescue dog, we would encourage you to take a moment and see just what it would cost for you to purchase a pet insurance policy on your new family member.
-This way if your little guy ever does become sick or injured, you wouldn’t need to burden the cost of treatment on your own.
+If you choose to purchase a Chi-Chi puppy or adopt a Chi-Chi rescue dog, we encourage you to take a moment and see what it would cost to buy a pet insurance policy for your new family member.
+If your little guy ever becomes sick or injured, you wouldn’t need to burden the cost of treatment on your own.

 Probably not.
-But until you actually know exactly what they “will” and “won’t” cover and what they actually cost, you really won’t know if their worth it or not.
+But until you know exactly what they “will” and “won’t” cover and what they cost, you won’t know if they are worth it or not.

 This is why….

-We here at IndulgeYourPet have taken the time to also research who we feel offer the Best Pet Insurance Policies out there so that you can quickly determine for yourself if having a policy on your new little family member makes any sense.
+We here at IndulgeYourPet have taken the time also to research who we feel offers the Best Pet Insurance Policies out there so that you can quickly determine if having a policy on your new little family member makes any sense.

 { 0 comments… add one }